fbpx

 The Lights

 The Lighting layer is a very important aspect of a vivarium.
 Insufficient light and plants will not be able to produce energy from photosynthesis.
 You can use direct/indirect sunlight or artificial lighting.
-I recommend LED lighting, but you can also use fluorescent lighting as well.
+I recommend checking out our LED lighting, but you can also use fluorescent lighting as well.

 A day and night cycle will be ideal for plants and animals living in the vivarium.
 Consider setting up a timer for the lights so they consistently go on and off every day… Just like the real world!